Search Intensifies For Missing NJ Student, 19, Amid Parents' Fears Of Predator

-Fears intensified Thursday for the welfare of a 19-year-old New Jersey community college freshman who went missing the day before.
+Fears intensified Thursday for the welfare of a 19-year-old college freshman from Nutley who went missing the day before.

 Morgan Panzer "is in possible danger," her father, Richard, said, adding that he fears a "possible online predator."